wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 the message will produce many more (and more complex) changes to the internal state than in MD4.[^6]

-[^6]: Though note that these measures are not automatically foolproof; see for example the recent chosen-prefix attack on SHA-1 (Leurent & Peyrin, 2020) ([PDF link](https://eprint.iacr.org/2020/014.pdf)).
+[^6]: Note, though, that these measures are not automatically foolproof; see for example the recent chosen-prefix attack on SHA-1 (Leurent & Peyrin, 2020) ([PDF link](https://eprint.iacr.org/2020/014.pdf)).

 Another defense is to simply build a hash function around something other than the Merkle-Damgård construction; a good example here is SHA-3, which uses a